Paul Gallen: 2019

-On 10 March Gallen rebuked Melbourne Player Cameron Smith and his calls for Melbourne's 2007 and 2009 premierships to be reinstated after Smith accused the NRL over double standards in relation to Cronulla's salary cap breaches.
+On 10 March, Gallen rebuked Melbourne Player Cameron Smith and his calls for Melbourne's 2007 and 2009 premierships to be reinstated after Smith accused the NRL over double standards in relation to Cronulla's salary cap breaches.
 Smith was upset that Melbourne had been stripped of the 2007 and 2009 premierships yet Cronulla were allowed to keep their premiership.

 Gallen responded by saying "We went in and self reported a $50,000 discrepancy, which the CEO thought was all it was.
 It turned out it was a $700,000 discrepancy.
 You maybe don't want the NRL going back and searching those books, particularly when they (Melbourne) were found to be $3.7 million over the salary cap over five years.
 Three of those years they were a million over the cap.
 Compared to the Sharks we were 750k over in intended third-party payments, the NRL found they were intended to be paid.
 Not all were paid".

 Gallen then went on to say "If we got it taken off us, I would throw my ring away and I would quit the club immediately.
 It wouldn't sit well with me, The fact is we were under the salary cap in 2016, even with the intended third-party payments.
 We were under the salary cap.
 I have no issue with it".

-2019 was also the year that Gallen took over from Scott Prince (166 Losses) as the player with the most losses in NRL history.
+2019 was also the year that Gallen took over from Scott Prince (166 Losses) as the player with the most losses in NRL history., subsequently surpassed by Ben Hunt.